Find Free Madison County IL Public Records (Lookup Resource)

 As mentioned above, the Madison County Sheriff’s Department maintains and operates the county jail.
 Although many county jails provide an online search function for the public to view detainees or find someone’s mugshot, the Madison County Jail does not.

-If you want to find Madison County arrest records, you have to call the jail at 618.692.1064.
+If you want to find Madison County arrest records, call the jail at 618.692.1064.
 This number is an automated phone system that gives information on detainees and more.

 For more information concerning detainees at the Madison County Jail, call the Sheriff’s Administration Department at 618.692.6087.